5jt/dyalog-cookbook/manuscript/20_RegularExpressions.md

 He said ⌹!
 ~~~

 Just one hit, and that hit spans `"Yes" and "No"`?!
-That's because by default the engine is greedy: it carries on and tries to match the `.` against as many characters as it can.
+That's because by default the engine is _greedy_ as opposed to _lazy_: it carries on and tries to match the `.` against as many characters as it can.
 That means it will stop only after it reached the end of the line, because all characters found are a match.
-It would then go back (from right to left) until it finds a `"` (coming from the right!) and then stop because it's done the job.
+It would then go back until it finds a `"` (coming from the right!) and then stop because it's done the job.

-The same is true for the `{x,y}` quantifiers: by default they are all greedy rather than lazy, so repeating `y` times is tried before reducing the repetition to `x` times.
+The same is true for the `{x,y}` quantifiers: by default they are all _greedy_ rather than _lazy_, so repeating `y` times is tried before reducing the repetition to `x` times.

-What we need instead is a lazy search, therefore:.
+What we need instead is a _lazy_ search, therefore:.
 We can change the default by specifying the "Greedy" option:

 ~~~
       '".*"' ⎕R '⌹' ⍠('Greedy' 0) ⊣ 'He said "Yes" and "No"!'